User Management (SSO/OIDC)

-OIDC and RBAC are only officially supported on Kubecost Enterprise plans.
+OIDC is only officially supported on Kubecost Enterprise plans.

 # View setup guides below, for full list of Helm configuration values